Still I Rise

 Literary and Poetic Devices in “Still I Rise”

-The poem’s structure, with its consistent quatrains and rhythmic flow, further enhances its impact and memorability.
+The poem’s consistent quatrain structure, combined with its rhythmic flow, further enhances its impact and memorability, making it a truly unforgettable piece of literature.